alec-djinn/aMoF/README.md

 ##Overview and How-To-Use info
 #####aMoF.py
 It is the core program.
-It contains the "motifs finder" algorithm and the variables indicating the input the output files.
+It contains the "motifs finder" algorithm and the main variables.

 #####seqPrep.py
-This program prepare an appropriate formatted file to serve as input to aMof.py .
+It prepares an appropriate formatted file to serve as input to aMof.py .
 It reads all the fas files (obtained by sequencing) contained in the folder FASfiles and it extracts each sequence and the relative id and writes them in a file.
 This program allow the user to better define from which kind of selection experiment the sequences are coming from.

 You can chose among this type of experiments
-* M13 Phage Display usinf PhD-12
+* M13 Phage Display usinf PhD-12 - In progress...
-* M13 Phage Display usinf PhD-7
+* M13 Phage Display usinf PhD-7 - Completed!
-* M13 Phage Display usinf PhD-C7C
+* M13 Phage Display usinf PhD-C7C - In progress...
-* T7 Phage Display
+* T7 Phage Display - In progress...
-* Ribosome Display
+* Ribosome Display - In progress...
-* DNA SELEX
+* DNA SELEX - In progress...
-* RNA SELEX
+* RNA SELEX - In progress...

 With this information program will automatically slice out the sequence of interest from the whole sequencing result and it translate it if needed.
 For example, in case of __M13 Phage Display PhD-C7C__, a classic sequencing output, using company provided sequencing primers, looks like this: